The following criteria applies to all Supporting Paws training progammes.

 - If you live in rented accommodation, you will need to provide written evidence from your landlord/housing association that you are permitted to keep an assistance dog on the premises.

-- You must have access to a secure outdoor area at ground level that can be allocated to use for a dog’s toileting purposes.
+- You must have access to a secure private outdoor area at ground level that can be allocated to use for a dog’s toileting purposes.

 - You must be able to provide a means of feeding, giving water and grooming the dog.

 - You must be able to independently provide regular exercise for the dog as advised by Supporting Paws – on average this amounts to a minimum of two 45-minute off lead walks/free time.
 This may be longer depending on the individual requirements and size of dog.

 - You will not leave the dog on its own for longer than 4 hours per day.

 - You will be able to attend a training course on all aspects of handling a dog and its care.
 The length of the course, its format and its venue being at the discretion of Supporting Paws.

 - You must be able to provide access to a local veterinary surgeon for routine preventative treatments and emergency treatment.